Boosey & Hawkes: The company today

 In 2001, Boosey & Hawkes was put up for sale after accounting irregularities were discovered in its Chicago instrument-distribution business, leading to £13m worth of sales being written off, a plummeting share price, and the company's near-bankruptcy.
 It was eventually bought by venture capitalists HgCapital in 2003 for £40 million.

 On 11 February 2003, Boosey & Hawkes sold its musical instrument division, which included clarinet maker Buffet Crampon and guitar manufacturer Höfner, to The Music Group, a company formed by rescue buyout specialists Rutland Fund Management, for £33.2 million.
 An archive of musical instruments manufactured or collected by the company throughout its history was passed to the Horniman Museum in Forest Hill, South London.

 In September 2005 the company was again offered for sale by HgCapital which announced that it was seeking between £60 and £80 million.
 One of the interested buyers was Elevation Partners, a private equity firm which counts U2 lead singer Bono as a partner and managing director.
 Despite offers of about £115 million from a number of parties, the sale was later cancelled in November 2005.
 In April 2008, Boosey & Hawkes was bought by the Dutch owned Imagem which was subsequently itself acquired by the American based Concord.
 Concord later purchased Hans Sikorski in 2019, adding the German classical publisher to sit alongside Boosey & Hawkes.
+In September 2026, Concord merged with BMG.

 Today, partly due to the foresight or business acumen of Ralph Hawkes, the company controls the copyrights in major 20th-century music.
 It also publishes many prominent contemporary composers and the company's New York branch has developed its own catalogue emphasising the works of American composers.

-295 Regent Street, which was the home of Boosey & Company since 1874 and of Boosey & Hawkes' publishing business and music shop from 1930, was finally given up by the company in 2005 which then relocated to Aldwych House.
+295 Regent Street, which was the home of Boosey & Company since 1874 and of Boosey & Hawkes' publishing business and music shop from 1930, was finally given up by the company in 2005 which then relocated to Aldwych House before relocating in 2026 to its present office in Spitafields.
 Boosey & Hawkes Music Shop claims to have the UK's largest selection of printed music from all publishers, and operates a worldwide mail order service.

 The company had a major division, BooseyMedia, that commissioned and produced music for radio, television and advertising jingles, and the administration of copyrights owned by media companies.
 This was split into commercial synchronisation and production music departments, both under the Imagem name.
 The production library was sold in 2016.

 In North America, Boosey & Hawkes' print sales catalogue is distributed by the Hal Leonard Corporation.

 Boosey & Hawkes launched its Online Scores service in 2011, allowing customers to view full scores of works in its catalogue.
 In January 2017, British Library acquired the archive of Boosey & Hawkes.